 Karen Daley: Needlestick Injury Survivor & Safety Advocate

-In April this year I had the privilege of speaking with Karen Daley, former president of the American Nurses Association and needlestick injury survivor.
+In April 2018, we had the privilege of speaking with Karen Daley, former president of the American Nurses Association and needlestick injury survivor.
 Karen had joined two other prominent thought leaders in a speaking circuit across three States with a focus of bringing sharps injuries back to the forefront of clinical discussion.

 Early on in her nursing career, Karen contracted HIV and Hepatitis C from a used syringe protruding from an overfilled sharps container, and today she stands as a vocal advocate for stronger safety standards, more consistent use of safety engineered devices, and a greater support structure for clinical staff who fall victim to needlestick injuries.

 Karen, how has your life been impacted by a needlestick injury?

 “In every possible way I can think of.
 It occurred at what I would consider the height of my career in terms of clinical nursing.
 I knew that the treatments would make it very difficult to continue my career because of the intense therapies for infection.”

 Since the passing of the Needlestick Safety and Prevention Act in 2003, do nurses still perceive a sharps injury as a serious occupational risk?

 “Nurses do perceive it as a serious occupational risk.
 I can tell you we have data collected between 2013 and 2016 by the American Nurses Association, and needlestick injuries were ranked #4 out of over 20 different options for nurses’ top concerns.”

 Have advances in the treatment of HIV and Hepatitis C lessened the psychological impact of sharps injuries?